Crystal Semiconductor: Cirrus Logic era (1991–2002)

 The company exceeded $100 million in sales for the first time in 1991.
 In September 1991, Cirrus Logic, Inc., a San Jose, California–based fabless semiconductor company specializing in personal computer chips, announced the acquisition of Crystal in a stock swap worth roughly $59 million at the time.
 The acquisition was completed in late October 1991, the company becoming an independent subsidiary of Cirrus Logic while retaining its headquarters, name, and marketing team.
 After the acquisition, Crystal pivoted away from general-purpose converters to modems and sound-generating ASICs for personal computers.
 Prompted by growing sales and employment, between April and June 1993, the company's 350 workers moved out from their old headquarters to a new plant in Austin four times its size.
 Around the same time, Cirrus Logic earmarked another 45,000-square-foot plant in the area for them to occupy in January 1994.

 Crystal under Cirrus Logic's ownership employed 429 in 1995.
 Between 1997 and 1998 the company cut 30 jobs, amid a wave of layoffs at Cirrus Logic affecting between 400 and 500 workers total.
 Clardy left the company in 1997, citing overbearing management from Cirrus Logic.
 That year, Crystal launched a lawsuit against Milpitas-based OPTi Inc. and Singapore-based TriTech Microelectronics for alleged patent infringement of Crystal's mixed-signal technology.
 The courts ruled in favor of Crystal in late 1999 or early 2000, ordering TriTech and OPTi to pay their portion of a combined $20 million.

 In April 2000, Cirrus Logic relocated their headquarters and management from San Jose to Crystal's home of Austin, citing a pivot away from video controller chips to Crystal's specialty of audio and optical storage controller chips.
-By 2002, Cirrus Logic had absorbed Crystal into their base of operations and finally retired the name.
+By 2002, Cirrus Logic had absorbed Crystal into its base of operations and finally retired the name.